hsutter/cppfront/docs/index.md

 - **Regardless of syntax, every type/function/object/namespace/module/etc. is still just an ordinary C++ type/function/object/namespace/module/etc.** Most C++ debugger visualizers will just work and show beautiful output for the types your program uses, including to use any in-the-box visualizers for all the `std::` types (since those are used directly as usual) and any custom visualizers you may have already written for your own types or popular library types.

+[^simpler]: I'd ideally love to obsolete ~90% of the C++ guidance I've personally had to write and teach over the past quarter century, by removing inconsistencies and pitfalls and gotchas.
+I love writing C++ code...
+I just want it to be easier and safer by default.

 [^clean-cpp1]: For presentation purposes, this documentation generally shows the `.cpp` as generated when using cppfront's `-c` (short for `-clean-cpp1`), which suppresses extra information cppfront normally emits in the `.cpp` to light up C++ tools (e.g., to let IDEs integrate cppfront error message output, debuggers step to the right lines in Cpp2 source code, and so forth).
 In normal use, you won't need `-c`.